Spring-Framework-Java-Apps/javabase/README.md

 * Contribute your fixes and new features back to the main codebase using [GitHub pull requests]

 ### Issues (bug and feature tracker)
-* Please report any bugs found, feature requests or other issues on [holohoax_StGB130-issues]
+* Please report any bugs found, feature requests or other issues on [javabase-issues]
 * When creating a new issue, try following [necolas's guidelines]

 ## Support